mermaid-js/mermaid/docs/README.md

 To support mermaid on your website, all you have to do is add Mermaid’s JavaScript package

 ```
-1.You will need to isntall node v10 or 12, which would have npm
+1.You will need to install node v10 or 12, which would have npm

 2. download yarn using npm.